Contact Lenses Bega,Tathra, Tura, Bombala, Narooma, Merimbula, Eden

 Often trials of a free contact lens in the form of a daily disposable can engender a false sense of security which is why follow up appointments can troubleshoot for potential problems.

-Baush and Lomb TerraCycle recycling used contact lenses and blister packs
+Bausch and Lomb TerraCycle recycling used PRESCRIPTION contact lenses and blister packs

 Such recycling means after proper disposal , they can be shredded, washed and melted down into sustainable raw material that can be used as an alternative to newly manufactured materials.

-All brands and blister packs can be sent to via us to TerraCycle an innovative recycling company for this purpose.
+All brands and blister packs can be sent via us to TerraCycle, an innovative recycling company for this purpose.